 US citizens qualify for a passport renewal if their passport is in good condition, issued when they were 16 or older, and is less than 5 years expired.
 The process to renew your passport depends on how fast you need your passport.
-Passport renewals can be issued as quickly as 7-days if necessary.
+If you need your passport fast, passport renewals can be issued as quickly as 7-days with a private expediting company.

 Most of the time, adults can renew their passports by mail, even if it’s already expired.
 The routine processing time is 8-11 weeks, though expedited options are available.
 You’re eligible to renew by mail using Form DS-82 as long as all of the following conditions apply:

 - Your current passport has not been lost, stolen, or damaged.

 - Your current passport was issued after your 16th birthday.

 - Your current passport was issued no more than 15 years ago.

 - Your current passport was issued in your current legal name, or you have legal proof of your name change.